 Among the three aspects, Huskies’ structural ability is ranked 5th, which is benefited from their outstanding players and crucial chains.
 Configurational aspects is equally excellent because of their active duel and attack.
-Unfortunately, their dynamical ability isn’t such good, for instance, they cannot change their strategies to fight against a team which they were defeated and their mental ability aren’t such stable which led to poor win rate when fighting away from home.
+Unfortunately, their dynamical ability isn’t such good, for instance, they cannot change their strategies to fight against a team which they were defeated by and their mental ability aren’t such stable which led to poor win rate when fighting away from home.

 Suggested Formation